-The surveys and personal interviews are designed to assist organizations/providers and the department to use the information gathered to gain a better understanding of its customers' needs and their satisfaction with services.
+The surveys and personal interviews are designed to assist organizations/providers and the department in gaining a better understanding of its customers' needs and their satisfaction with services.
 In order to improve overall quality, the data is integrated into local and state quality enhancement planning and efforts.
 An example of such an effort is the department's purposeful growth of services to customers in their own homes versus nursing homes or out-of-home residential care.
-Only 3.8 individuals with developmental disabilities per 100,000 of the general population in South Carolina are placed in nursing facilities as compared with the national average of 9.6 (See Figure 7.2-9) Moreover, only 29 percent of DDSN customers received out-of-home residential care compared to 42 percent nationally.
+Only 3.9 individuals with developmental disabilities per 100,000 of the general population in South Carolina are placed in nursing facilities as compared with the southeastern rate of 12.6, and the national rate of 10.3.
+(See Figure 7.2-11) Moreover in 2010, only 28 percent of DDSN customers received out-of-home residential care compared to 44 percent nationally.
 (See Figure 7.1-1)